 Short-term happiness is relatively easy to explain.
 It's based on small and easy to obtain, yet rather unsustainable happiness.
 When looking at the list of happiness synonyms, I think the following concepts are clearly centered around short-term happiness:

-These things result in short-term happiness because the Dopamine is released based on a single event.
+These things result in short-term happiness because dopamine is released based on a single event.
 When this event is over, the pleasure is gone.
 That's why I consider this to be short-term happiness.